Rabiya Javeri Agha

-Rabiya Javeri Agha (born Rabiya Adila Javeri; December 2, 1963) is the Chairperson of the National Commission for Human Rights (NCHR) in Pakistan, and a retired civil servant officer who served in the Government of Pakistan in BPS-22 grade as Federal Secretary.
-She was the first unanimously elected female President of the Pakistan Administrative Service (PAS) Officers Association, and she has had an extensive career ranging from human rights, women's development, sustainable tourism, energy, finance and trade.
+Rabiya Javeri Agha (born Rabiya Adila Javeri; December 28, 1963) is the chairperson of the National Commission for Human Rights (NCHR) in Pakistan, and a retired civil servant who served in the Government of Pakistan in BPS-22 grade as Federal Secretary.
+She was the first unanimously elected female President of the Pakistan Administrative Service (PAS) Officers Association.
+Rabiya has had an extensive career ranging from human rights, women's development, sustainable tourism, energy, finance and trade.

 Rabiya is a graduate from Mount Holyoke College USA and the Blavatnik School of Government, Oxford University.
-In 2021, she was awarded an honorary Doctorate in Law from her Alma Mater Mount Holyoke for her work on women and vulnerable communities.
+In 2021, she was awarded an honorary Doctorate in Law from her Mount Holyoke for her work on women and vulnerable communities.

 As Secretary at the Ministry of Human Rights, Agha was involved in the drafting and promulgation of various legislation such as the National Commission on the Rights of the Child Act 2017, the Hindu Marriage Act, 2017, the Islamabad Capital Territory Child Protection Act, 2018, the Transgender Persons (Protection of Riqhts) Act, 2018, and the Juvenile Justice System Act, 2018.

 In February 2020, Agha was central in developing and presenting the 5th Periodical CEDAW Report, in Geneva, Switzerland.
 The Pakistan delegation led by Agha was also the first in history to include a transgender activist and expert in its presentation at the Convention.

 Moreover, from 2013 to 2017, Agha was integral in reorganizing the Trade Development Authority of Pakistan, during her time as Secretary.

-In her current position as the Chairperson of the National Commission for Human Rights (NCHR) Pakistan, Rabiya has taken up several important human rights issues including employment of minorities and quota system, inheritance rights of Pakistani women, rights of transgender persons, prevention of domestic violence, prison reform, access to justice for women and juveniles, and the general protection and promotion of the human rights of all citizens of Pakistan, with a special focus on vulnerable groups.
+In her current position as the chairperson of the National Commission for Human Rights (NCHR) Pakistan, Rabiya has taken up several important human rights issues including employment of minorities and quota system, inheritance rights of Pakistani women, rights of transgender persons, prevention of domestic violence, prison reform, access to justice for women and juveniles, and the general protection and promotion of the human rights of all citizens of Pakistan, with a special focus on vulnerable groups.